 The best and simplest way to freeze-dry candy is to use a freeze dryer.

-However, a freeze dryer isn’t something we all have lying around, so some may need to get more creative.
+However, a freeze dryer isn’t something we all have lying around, so some may need to get more creative in preserving the candies.

 Freeze-drying candy is possible at home, even without a machine, but the results take time, and they aren’t the same as with a freeze-dryer.
 Nevertheless, the home freezing methods will also deliver good results.

 Also, the process that doesn’t occur in a freeze-dryer isn’t technically freeze-drying, but it works pretty similarly.

 Before freeze-drying the candy, it is essential to know a few preparatory steps you need to take to freeze-dry candy at home successfully.

 Always cut your candy into bitesize pieces.
 The smaller the pieces, the quicker they will freeze-dry.
 Another reason to cut the candy is to make it more enjoyable to eat after taking it out of the freezer.

 The point of freeze-drying isn’t to preserve the food but to intensify its flavor; therefore, you will be eating your freeze-dried food cold.
 So cutting it into bitesize pieces will significantly add to your long-awaited pleasure.